 Columbia Pike, from the Arlington/Fairfax County line on the west end to South Joyce Street on the east end

-The design of utility undergrounding and streetscape improvements is underway for the following segments of Columbia Pike:
+Construction for utility undergrounding and streetscape improvements is proceeding in phases.
+Work is underway for the following segments:

 - Utility Undergrounding & Streetscape Improvements: